Blog

 Baker County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 1 and first fall frost is November 27.

-Baker County County sits in USDA Zone 9a.
+Baker County sits in USDA Zone 9a.
 Crosne grows reliably in zones 4a through 9b, so it's a good fit here.

-Can Crosne grow in Baker County County's climate?
+Can Crosne grow in Baker County's climate?

 🌱